How to Install a UK eSIM: Guide for iPhone and Android

 What about connecting at the airport?
 If you arrive at a UK airport and haven’t installed the plan yet, connect to the free airport WiFi first.
 All major UK airports — Heathrow, Gatwick, Manchester, Stansted, Luton, Edinburgh, Glasgow, Birmingham — offer free WiFi.
 Install the profile while connected, then activate it.
 You’ll be online within two minutes of walking through the arrivals gate.

+Can I buy a UK eSIM at Heathrow Airport?
 Yes, but you’ll pay a significant premium.
 Airport kiosks at Heathrow, Gatwick, Manchester, and other UK airports sell eSIMs at 2-4 times the price of buying online in advance.
-A 5GB eSIM that costs £6 online can cost £20-35 at the airport — that’s a markup of 200-400%.
+A 5GB eSIM that costs roughly 6 GBP online can cost 20-35 GBP at the airport — that’s a markup of 200-400%, based on pricing observed at UK airport retail outlets (2026).

 The better approach is to install your eSIM before you travel.
 You’ll save money, avoid the last-minute rush, and be connected the moment you land.
 You can buy and install a UK eSIM from anywhere in the world, and it activates automatically when you arrive.